gopro/labs/docs/control/extensions/README.md

 - **WIDE=1** This offers a color gamut like setting white balance to Native (wider gamut), while enabling auto whitebalance, or user controlled whitebalance.
 With WIDE off (0 - the default), the camera saturates color to the Rec709 gamut (basically sRGB), so some extreme real-world color saturations are clipped by the gamut.
 With WIDE=1, the gamut is sensor native, not Rec709, not Rec2020, just what the sensor sees.
 <br>![WIDE.jpg](WIDE.jpg)
 - **WBLK=1** This is an auto lock for balance, it auto white balances until the capture starts.
-The feature was added for scuba users, as fixed white balance are computed for above water, and while the auto works great in dive scenarios, some prefer a fix white balance per clip.
+The feature was added for scuba users, as fixed white balance are computed for above water, and while the auto works great in dive scenarios, some prefer a fixed white balance per clip.
 - **MTRX=a,b,c,d,e,f,g,h,i** This is the RGB to YUV matrix, new ways to mess up your video. e.g. For an B/W effect in camera try oMMTRX=50,175,25,0,0,0,0,0,0<br>
 ![MTRX.jpg](MTRX.jpg)<br>
 - **GCMP=1** Disables gyro compensated exposure.
 This is users not concerned about Hypersmooth stabilization, and would prefer the auto exposure to use a longer shutter, rather than more sensor gain.
 Longer shutters are worse for stabilization, so the HERO11-13 is smart, it will shorten the shutter if it detects the camera's movement.
 GCMP=1 disables this feature.